Blog/News

 Case Study: The Importance of Clear Contracts

-In 2018, a couple in California entered into a contract to purchase a home.
-The contract included a contingency that the sale was dependent on the buyers selling their current home.
+In 2024, a couple in Orange County entered into a contract to purchase a home with a contingency tied to selling their current property.
 However, the contract didn't specify a timeline for this contingency.

 When the buyers hadn't sold their home after six months, the sellers tried to back out of the deal, claiming the buyers had breached the contract.
 The buyers, who were still actively trying to sell their home, sued for specific performance.